Ferdila-doank/BlankSpaceAcademy/README.md

-# **ETL Json**
+# **Streaming with PubSub, Dataflow and FAST API**

 ![Capture](https://user-images.githubusercontent.com/55681442/115311115-4aaf4200-a199-11eb-87b9-cc0e79f5047a.JPG)

-This file is my submission for self learning 1 from blankspace.io week 1 about ETL process to extract data from many json file and combine in 1 file json with spesific column name requirement.
+This file is my submission for week 4 from blankspace.io academi.
+This task is about how to create ETL to maintain request from user to editing database. we build API using FAST API for user request modifying database and use pub sub to create stream process to big query.

 ## 1. Installation Instruction